nabilahrahman/portfolio/README.md

-Nabilah's Portfolio
+## Welcome to my Data Analyst Portfolio!

-Welcome to my Data Analyst portfolio😊!
-This repository serve as a platform for me to showcase my skills and projects.
+This repository is a collection of my projects and work, showcasing my skills in data analysis, visualization, and problem-solving.
+Take a look around to see how I approach data-driven insights and solutions. 😊

 ## SQL
 |Project Link| Tools|Poject Description | Project Status |